16 Days | 16-31 January, 2019

 Includes personally selected guesthouses and hotels.
 Our selection criteria include central location, charm, cleanliness, cultural integrity, uniqueness, and standard of service.
 All rooms have private western-style bathrooms and comfortable beds.
 Some have pools while others have pleasant gardens.
 Where choice is limited we select the most appropriate hotels for our guests.

-Dining on our programs are an adventure unto themselves as we explore regional delicacies and patronise some of the best restaurants and local cafes.
+Dining on our programs are an enjoyable experience as we explore regional delicacies and patronise some of the best restaurants and local cafes.
 We don’t include all meals, as we prefer our guests to have as wide a choice as possible.

 International Air Travel